-Goalball is a Paralympic Sport which was designed for people with visual impairments.
-As everyone wears blacked out masks during the games, anyone sighted can play too.
+Goalball is a Paralympic sport which was designed for people with visual impairments.
+As everyone wears blacked out eyeshades during the games, it is open to sighted players too.

 The game is played on a court the size of a volleyball court and is marked out with string, which is taped down.

-Two teams of three people a side try to score in the oppositions nine metre wide goal, using a ball with a bell in it.
+Two teams of three people try to score in the opposition’s nine-metre-wide goal, using a ball with a bell in it.

-For more details about Goalball check out the Goalball UK website
+For more details about goalball and the club please watch this club video or check out the Goalball UK website

 How can I join?

 You can come along to one of our training sessions or contact the Disability Sport Officer for more information.

 You don't need a sports facilities membership to join in, but you will need to complete a registration form and pay £3 per session (£5 for those who require transport to Sutton Bonington).